dustinpfister/blog_posts/_posts/lodash_partition.md

 ### 3.2 - Creating a partition function that will work okay with arrays

 The next step with this might be to make a quick copy and past method that will work with arrays at least for starters.
+So then for this example I just took the top level code example that I world out and just make a function that I can call over an over again with more than one source array, and set of conditions.

 ```js
 // creating a function